 \subsubsection{Self-Attention}

-The electrode channel connectivity plays a vital role in reflecting spatial information.
-However, the commonly used arrangement of EEG data corrupts the original correlations.
-Therefore, we utilize two approaches, self-attention and graph attention, to design plug-in-play modules that can be applied before the EEG encoder as "spatial filters" to encapsulate electrode correlations.
-We use self-attention (SA) on the electrode channels to evaluate the spatial correlations of EEG data \citep{vaswani2017attentiona}.
-The input \(x_{in} \in \mathbb{R}^{C\times T}\) is linearly transformed into equal-sized weight metrics \(W_q\), \(W_k\), \(W_v\):
+We utilize two approaches, self-attention (SA) \cite{vaswani2017attentiona}, and graph attention (GA) \cite{velickovic2018graph}, to supplement the EEG encoder as "spatial filters" to encapsulate electrode correlations and reflect the spatial dynamics of brain activity.
+We use SA on the electrode channels to evaluate the spatial correlations of EEG data.
+The input \(x_{in} \in \mathbb{R}^{C\times T}\) is linearly transformed into equal-sized with weight metrics \(W_q\), \(W_k\), \(W_v\):

 where \(x'_{in} \in \mathbb{R}^{C\times T}\) denotes the output after the SA module, \(d\), the time length of EEG data, is a scaled factor to accommodate the Softmax function.
-Residual connection is employed by integrating the input and output of the SA module, contributing to stable training. \citep{he2016deepa}.